Culture wars rage in Loudoun County, with dueling parent groups and school board recalls

+The judge also ruled to allow Fight For Schools to intervene in the case and agreed to the group’s request to appoint a special prosecutor.
+Fight for Schools had alleged Loudoun County Commonwealth’s Attorney Buta Biberaj, who normally would represent petitioners, had a “disqualifying conflict of interest” because of her “personal friendship” with Barts.
+The case will go to trial in coming weeks after a special prosecutor is named.

 Barts declined to comment Tuesday, as did a Loudoun County Public Schools spokesman.
+Biberaj did not immediately respond to a request for comment.

+Ian Prior, the Loudoun parent and former Trump administration official who founded Fight for Schools, said in a statement: “Today, we were given a seat at the table and a fair process.
+We are grateful for the Court’s decision and finally have some hope.”

+He tweeted a GIF of actress Carrie Fisher mouthing the word “Hope” as Princess Leia in the movie “Star Wars.”

-Also this week, Ian Prior, the Loudoun father who founded Fight for Schools, said the group has gathered sufficient signatures to file formal recall petitions against board members Denise Corbo (At Large) and Ian Serotkin (Blue Ridge).
+Also this week, Prior said his group has gathered sufficient signatures to file formal recall petitions against board members Denise Corbo (At Large) and Ian Serotkin (Blue Ridge).
 Virginia law requires that recall petitions include signatures equivalent to 10 percent of the votes cast to elect the targeted official.

 Fight for Schools has gathered more than 2,700 signatures on its petition against Serotkin and more than 10,000 on its petition against Corbo.
 Prior said Tuesday in a text message that “we haven’t made any decisions on timing of filing other petitions yet.”
-The group is also seeking the recalls of Atoosa Reaser (Algonkian) and Brenda Sheridan (Sterling), although it has yet to cross the 10 percent threshold for these two.
+The group also is seeking the recalls of Vice Chair Atoosa Reaser (Algonkian) and Chair Brenda Sheridan (Sterling), although it has yet to cross the 10 percent threshold for them.

 Corbo did not respond to a request for comment Tuesday.
 Serotkin said in a statement that he thinks the recall effort against him is frivolous.